Jean Duverger

 Jean Duverger (born 5 April 1973) is a Mexican actor and entertainer.

 Life and career

 He is of French-Haitian ancestry.
 From 1981 to 1983, he studied at the Centro de Educacion Artística.
 Between 1988 and 1991, he was a backup dancer for the singer Yuri.
 Duverger was a member of Timbiriche from 1992-1993.
 He appeared in various telenovelas of Televisa from 1989 to 1999.
 In 2000 he began working for TV Azteca.
-He currently works for Fox Sports in Mexico and is the host of the television show "Fox Para Todos" (Fox for Everyone).
+He worked for Fox Sports in Mexico and was the host of the television show "Fox Para Todos" (Fox for Everyone).
+After leaving Fox, Duverger became a host of the morning show Sale el Sol.
+He currently runs his own agency, Agencia Libre.

 In June 2015, Duverger revealed that he was contacted by various "agencies" that offered monetary compensation for favorable tweets of the Green Party, which he refused.
 This revelation came after speculation that unusually supportive tweets by celebrities and sports figures in the days prior to the 2015 elections had been bought by the Partido Verde.